MarkGadsby/TeachingNotes/GeneralTextFiles/Markdown_BSC_Notes/LessonPlan.md

  - We have used the python programming language and turtle graphics
  - We have broken a task down to simple steps
  - We have used a loop to to repeat those steps
- - We have set the colours of the background, shape outline and coloured the shape in
+ - We have set the colours of the background, the shape outline and coloured the shape in

 ##### Next time
  - We will use a program called Sonic Pi to see how we can break music into sequences and loops to make tunes like this - Demo